directus-labs/guest-authoring/monitoring_flows_and_extensions/index.md

 First, events that help us **debug errors**.
 These should contain information what, when, and where something went wrong, accompanied by metadata to make debugging easier.

-The second type of events provides transactional data about the application state.
+The second type of events provides **analytical data** about the application state.
 Consider a scenario where we periodically import participants from an event ticketing app.
 In such cases, we want to track whether the import process started, the number of participants successfully imported, any import failures, and the reasons behind those failures.
 Event logs are instrumental in answering these questions without having to look at flow revisions.

 Instead of sending email notifications directly from the location where an event occurs, we can also establish a separate workflow that listens for specific event types.
 Decoupling alerting from our core business logic provides allows us to easily switch notification channels or transition to an external monitoring solution when the need arises, offering greater flexibility and adaptability in our alerting system.

 ## Before We Start
 You will need a Directus project running - either using Directus Cloud or by Self Hosting.
-Also, you need to configure email transport.
+Also, you might need to [configure email transport](https://docs.directus.io/self-hosted/config-options.html#email) if you are self-hosting Directus.

 After that, start by creating the following collections and fields: